 - Soldiers and workers’ size range from 6mm to 19mm in length.

 - Reproductive adult termite is between 12mm to 17mm in length.

 - Formosan termites are highly destructive and attack almost all sorts of structures.

 Dampwood termites or the family Termopsidae are the largest termites with the average size of 25mm.
-There are only 20 species under this family and they are spread amongst Europe, Asia, Africa, Australia and the Americas.
-They often nests in wet and rotting wood and require no direct soil contact.
-Termopsidae termite colony sizes are moderate compared other termite species.
-These termites produce frass or fecal pellets, which indicates infestation.
-Prominent member of Termopsidae is the Pacific Dampwood Termite (Zootermopis angusticollis).
+There are only 20 species under this family and they are in Europe, Asia, Africa, Australia, and the Americas.
+They often nest in wet and rotting wood and require no direct soil contact.
+Termopsidae termite colony sizes are moderate in comparison to other termite species.
+These termites produce frass or fecal pellets, which indicates an infestation.
+A prominent member of Termopsidae is the Pacific Dampwood Termite (Zootermopis angusticollis).

 Pacific Dampwood Termite (Zootermopis angusticollis)